This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Manage stress.
 Stress, long hours at work, and emotional challenges can trigger cluster headaches.
 Find out what works for you to lower stress.

 - Work with your healthcare provider to manage your pain.
 Both pain relievers and medicines used to treat other health conditions can trigger cluster headaches.
 Go over all your medicines with your healthcare provider.
-Work with him to manage your headache pain and other conditions.
+Work with your provider to manage your headache pain and other conditions.

 Follow up with your healthcare provider or neurologist as directed: